 Abstract A small pictographic image on the vast 100-foot story wall of Meyers Spring in the Lower Pecos region of Texas, near the Rio Grande River, is likely an overlooked depiction of the first contact between Lower Pecos Indians and sixteenth-century Spanish Conquistadors.
-The depiction is not very large and has been overlooked over the years, with most viewers probably assuming it depicts an Indian warrior due to the shield being held.
-However, multiple aspects of this image do not match any Indian tribe and do match those of the Conquistadors.
-This report provides a detailed analysis of the pictograph to explain the probability that it is, in fact, an Indian depiction of Spanish Conquistadors, and may represent the first contact between the Jumano Plains Indians and the Spanish Conquistadors in Texas.
+The depiction is not very large and has been overlooked over the years, probably most viewers assuming it is depicting an Indian warrior due to the shield being held.
+However, multiple aspects of this image do not match for any Indian tribe and do match for the Conquistadors.
+This report will give a detailed analysis of the pictograph to explain the probability that it is, in fact, an Indian depiction of Spanish Conquistadors and may represent the first contact between the Jumano Plains Indians and the Spanish Conquistadors in Texas.